Hemorrhoids are common, so don’t be shy about seeking relief.

 - You experience rectal bleeding or see bright red blood on your toilet paper.

 - You have pain and discomfort in your rectum or anus.

-- You have tried over-the-counter remedies for more than one week without relieving your symptoms.
+- You’ve tried over-the-counter remedies for more than one week without relieving your symptoms.

-- You have bowel movements that are maroon or tarry in color, which can be a sign of bleeding.
+- You have bowel movements that are maroon or dark like tar in color, which can be a sign of bleeding.

-If your rectal bleeding will not stop and you feel dizzy or faint, you should consider it a medical emergency that warrants a trip to the emergency room.
+If your rectal bleeding won’t stop and you feel dizzy or faint, you should consider it a medical emergency that warrants a trip to the emergency room.

-“If you’re suffering from hemorrhoids and have been reluctant to visit your doctor, don’t wait any longer,” said Dr. Buzas.
-“Your doctor will ensure that you’re comfortable during the exam, after which you’ll quickly be on your way to experiencing relief from your symptoms.”
+He adds, “Your doctor will make sure you’re comfortable during the exam, after which you’ll quickly be on your way to experiencing relief from your hemorrhoid symptoms.”